knative/func/README.md

 We are always looking for contributions from the Function Developer community.
 For more information on how to participate, see the [Contribuiting Guide](docs/CONTRIBUTING.md)

-The `func` Task Force meets @ 10:30 PST every Tuesday, we'd love to have you!
+The `func` Working Group meets @ 10:00 US Eastern every Tuesday, we'd love to have you!
 For more information, see the invitation on the [Knative Team Calendar](https://calendar.google.com/calendar/u/0/embed?src=knative.team_9q83bg07qs5b9rrslp5jor4l6s@group.calendar.google.com).